 - The complex ways in which issues of social justice find expression in cultural production.

-The ITAL 2101, ITAL 2102, ITAL 2103 series is recommended for those who seek a basic speaking, writing, and reading knowledge of the language.
-This series requires one hour of independent study in the language lab each week.
+The ITAL 2101, ITAL 2102, ITAL 2103 and ITAL 2104 series is recommended for those who seek a basic speaking, writing, and reading knowledge of the language.
+This series requires one hour of independent study each week.

-Students that need more semester hours to complete the minor because of their language placement must take additional courses in the language.
+Students who need more semester hours to complete the minor because of their language placement must take additional courses in the language.
 In the event that there are no courses in the language, students may take MDLG 3400, MDLG 4400, or FNLT 4200 (provided it is related to language concentration).
-If additional classes are not available in the Modern Languages and Literatures Department, students may fulfill those credits with courses in the appropriate cultural studies areas (e.g., EURO, HMNT) in consultation with the language advisor and the Department Chair.
+If additional classes are not available in the Modern Languages and Literatures Department, students may fulfill those credits with courses in the appropriate cultural studies areas (e.g., HMNT) with pre-approval from the Italian coordinator and the Department Chair.

 For more information, see the LMU Bulletin.

-Click here to see all Spring 2018 Italian Course Descriptions.
+Click here to see all Fall 2019 Italian Course Descriptions.

-Click here to see all Fall 2017 Italian Course Descriptions
+Click here to see all Spring 2020 Italian Course Descriptions.

 See all Italian courses offered in the LMU Bulletin.